mfeinLearn/snet-web-simulation/README.md

 # SnetWebSimulation

-Welcome to MY!!!!! simulation of the SingularityNet Network!
+Welcome to **my** simulation of the SingularityNet Network!
 This project is my web based simulation of the SingularityNet Network.
-You can learn more about this project by reading my blogs: https://mfeinlearn.github.io/ai_services_of_the_future and [].
+You can learn more about this project by reading my blogs: https://mfeinlearn.github.io/ai_services_of_the_future.

 ## Installation